Deadline for applications

 - Organise donor events, workshops, visits, bilateral meetings.

-- Knowledge of international, regional and national funding sources, mechanisms and regulations.
+- International, regional and national funding sources, mechanisms and regulations.

 Strong interest in:

 Humanitarian action, development cooperation and human security issues posed by explosive remnants of war

 University degree, preferably in international relations, development, social sciences, marketing or another relevant subject.